brianc37/website/README.md

 # The Gape Station

-This website aims to inform and teach people about Gabe Newell otherwise known as Bob Magrann.
+This website aims to inform and teach people about Gape Newell otherwise known as Bob Magrann.

 ## Running the tests